How to Embed Google Maps in WordPress (3 Beginner-Friendly Ways)

 One of the main functions of a business website is enabling potential customers to find you faster.
-If you have a physical location, you need to make sure you’re giving visitors all the information they need to get there.
+If you operate from a physical location, you need to make sure you’re giving visitors all the information they need to get there.
 In most cases, displaying a map is much better than just spelling out your address.

 Fortunately, WordPress enables you to add a map to your site in several ways.
 In this article, we’re going to talk about how to do so using:

 - A WordPress Google Maps plugin.

 - Your WordPress theme.

 We have a lot of information to go over, so let’s jump right in